Interventions and Lactation

 Trauma during birth can cause pain when the baby lies in certain positions and/or problems with latching.

-Forceful suctioning to the mouth and nose after birth, can hurt baby and then cause the baby to avoid swallowing and breastfeeding.
+Forceful suctioning to the mouth and nose after birth, can hurt the baby and then cause the baby to avoid swallowing and breastfeeding.

 Separation from the mother

 A baby does not always need to be separated from the mother after birth.